cfryerdev/redis-vehicles/README.md

 - Start Redis: `docker run -d --name dev-redis -p 6379:6379 -d redis`
 - Hydrate Redis: `node --experimental-json-modules loader.js`

-Now we can start redis commander and look at the data
+Now we can start redis commander which is the tool we will use to look at the data.

-- Install: `npm install -g redis-commander
+- Install: `npm install -g redis-commander`

 ## Looking at the data